-Camp Fire Inland Northwest is cautiously optimistic that we will be able to offer summer camps to youth beginning in mid-June.
+Camp Fire Inland Northwest is currently running and accepting registrations for our scheduled sessions at Camp Dart-Lo and Camp Sweyolakan.
 Please know that safety is our number one priority.
 As an American Camp Association accredited camp we will adhere to guidelines for delivery of camp as developed by the ACA in partnership with the CDC.

 Some measures we plan to take include Health Screenings at the beginning of programming for campers and staff, common areas will be sanitized at a higher rate.
 For overnight camp, cabin volume will be decreased and campers will sleep head-to-toe to promote distance while sleeping.
 We will continue to work closely with local, state, and federal authorities and various other resources to ensure the safety of all staff and participants.

 We look forward to providing a sense of community to our youth while doing all in our power to keep them safe and look forward to welcoming your child to a Camp Fire camp this summer.

 Located on 51 acres along the Little Spokane River in north Spokane, Camp Dart-Lo day camp gives boys and girls ages 3 through 18 the opportunity to enjoy all the wonders of camp and still be home in time for dinner!
 Camp Dart-Lo helps kids build strong character, values and life skills.
 We're a friendly, inclusive and diverse community of campers and staff who share a love of the great outdoors.
 We're dedicated to making sure this summer is truly an adventure!